-compliance with bulk standards currently applicable to Two-Family Dwellings in R-2 District Accessory Dwelling Units (ADUs) in Code to be amended to permit a single accessory dwelling unit (ADU) on each Residential District(s) (Sections 150lot in the residential district(s) subject to the following requirements/conditions: 7, 150-8, 150-12, 150-13 and related a.
+The foregoing shall be in addition to any relief from setback requirements currently provided by the Code in respect of existing setbacks and existing small lots with the greater relief being afforded to any applicant converting a one-family dwelling into a two-family dwelling.
+Accessory Dwelling Units (ADUs) in Code to be amended to permit a single accessory dwelling unit (ADU) on each lot in Residential District(s) (Sections 150-7, the residential district(s) subject to the following requirements/conditions: 150-8, 150-12, 150-13 and related a.
 Occupancy and Use Requirements applicable to all dwelling units on provisions throughout Code) property with ADU: Same as the occupancy and use requirements applicable to apartments in CR District (see above).
-Requirements to apply to any dwelling units in principal building and ADU. b.
+Requirements to apply to any dwelling unit in principal building and ADU. b.
 General Conditions:1 Any conversion of any accessory structure or construction of an accessory structure for purposes of use as an ADU shall be required to comply with all applicable New York State and federal laws, including but not limited to building and fire codes, energy efficiency standards, fair housing and accessibility requirements under the Fair Housing Act, Americans with Disabilities Act (as applicable), and Section 504 of the Rehabilitation Act.
-A certificate of occupancy shall be required for an ADU.
-ADUs shall be in the rear yard of a property on a permanent foundation ii.
-No ADU shall be permitted on any lot that is less than 7500 square feet iii.
-Any necessary approvals from the Planning Board, Zoning Board of iv.
-Appeals and Historic Preservation Committee shall have been obtained and shall be in full force and effect No ADU shall be permitted to be sold independently from the sale of v. the property as a whole or from the principal building on the property
+A certificate of occupancy shall be required for an ADU. iii.
+ADUs shall be in the rear yard of a property on a permanent foundation Any necessary approvals from the Planning Board, Zoning Board of iv.
+Appeals and Historic Preservation Committee shall have been obtained and shall be in full force and effect No ADU shall be permitted to be sold independently from the sale of the property as a whole or from the principal building on the property ADUs shall only be used as independent living spaces for a household vi. separate from the persons living in the associated principal dwelling unit(s)